SpeechlessMatt/Dichback/README_EN.md

 def logic_unit(self, effective_list: list) -> bool
 ```
 At the same time, it provides the *self.counts* attribute to view the number of times the logical unit is called.

+## Other algorithms in Dichback

+These algorithms all support logical units; for details, please refer to the code comments.

+- Simple exhaustion algorithm
+- Common dichotomy algorithm